eoincarley/pulsations/README.md

 # Data Access

-The the radio data sets are available in the Nancay archives at http://secchirh.obspm.fr.
+The NRH, Orfées and NDA radio data sets are available in the Nancay archives at http://secchirh.obspm.fr.
 Any AIA or HMI datasets are available at the SDO data archive and can be donwloaded using the relevant SolarSoft VSO packages.
 FERMI data can be obtained using the standard RHESSI GUI in SolarSoft.
-RSTN data can be obtained from ftp://ftp.ngdc.noaa.gov/STP/space-weather/solar-data/solar-features/solar-radio/rstn-1-second/
+RSTN data can be obtained from ftp://ftp.ngdc.noaa.gov/STP/space-weather/solar-data/solar-features/solar-radio/rstn-1-second/.
+GOES data can be obtained through the standard GOES Object of SolarSoft: https://hesperia.gsfc.nasa.gov/rhessidatacenter/complementary_data/goes.html

 # Data processing